stencila/stencila/prompts/README.md

 The following fields are required in the header:

-- `name`: A unique name for the assistant
+- `name`: A unique name for the prompt
-- `description`: A description of what the assistant does and how it does it
+- `description`: A description of what the prompt does and how it does it
-- `models`: A list of general assistants that will be delegated to; delegation will be attempted in the order specified
+- `models`: A list of general prompts that will be delegated to; delegation will be attempted in the order specified

 #### Instruction matching

-Several header fields affect the which instructions an assistant will execute on:
+Several header fields affect the which instructions an prompt will execute on:

-- `preference-rank`: The relative rank of the preference for the assistant (0-256).
-Assistants with a higher rank will be checked for an instruction match before those with a lower rank.
+- `preference-rank`: The relative rank of the preference for the prompt (0-256).
+Prompts with a higher rank will be checked for an instruction match before those with a lower rank.

 - `instruction-type`: The type of instruction and whether or not it has `content`